Tag Archives: fellowship with God

 But how can we rest?
 21st century living has introduced a unique set of challenges that radically impair our ability to rest.
 Our current life experiences have resulted in heightened anxiety within our families, our cities, and our nation.

 Similarly, rest for believers has always been (and will continue to be) challenging.
 This is because we live in a fallen world.
-However, the writer of Hebrews (Heb.
-4:9-11) offers a “viable solution”.
+However, the writer of Hebrews (Hebrews 4:9-11) offers a “viable solution”.
 He invites believers to enter God’s rest.

 Defining rest